 - Mix white oak bark, birch leaves and wild strawberry leave and place them into a deep pot.
 Add 2 litres (8 cups) of filtered water.
 Cover the pot and let it boil.

 - When it boils, cook for 10 minutes and then set aside.
-Let it cool down totally without to uncover the pot.
+Let it cool down totally without uncovering the pot.
 Add Ceylon cinnamon and mix well.

 - Strain the tea and you will have 8 cups of tea to drink throughout the day.